TMD, TMJ and the causes of jaw pain

 Symptoms of TMD

-Some of the symptoms that we find in clients with TMJ disorders include jaw pain, an aching pain in and around the ear, difficulty chewing, and soreness in the muscles around the neck and the jaw.
+Some of the symptoms that we find in clients with TMJ disorders include jaw pain, an aching pain in and around the ear, tinnutus (ringing in the ear), difficulty chewing, and soreness in the muscles around the neck and the jaw.
 Some clients start to get clicking of the jaw joints, and locking of the jaw joints in some cases as well.
 These sorts of complaints will trigger an investigation of whether the jaw pain they are experiencing can be traced to the TMJ.

 What’s really causing your jaw pain?

-We work closely with a physiotherapist who specialises in TMJ dysfunction—they use massage manipulation and techniques to help fix and heal those muscles around the jaw joints.
+We also work closely with a physiotherapist who has special interest in TMJ dysfunction—they use massage manipulation and techniques to help fix and heal those muscles around the jaw joints.

 Managing extreme cases of TMD

-Beyond that, if physiotherapy isn’t managing the problem, we might need to consider surgery to correct the bite.
+Beyond that, if conservative options fail, one might need to consider surgery to correct the issue.
 This is usually the last stop in the suite of treatments we offer to manage jaw pain caused by TMJ.
-If the treatment plans to relax the muscles around the joint don’t appear to be relieving the jaw pain or encouraging healing, we will certainly consider this option.
+If the treatment plans to relax the muscles around the joint don’t appear to be relieving the jaw pain or encouraging healing, we could consider this option.